rewolc/task-only/README.md

 All task was maded with `TypeScript`

 There are a required and no match login\password alert.
-To go to the entered-page( pagination maded via `react-router`) enter login : steeve.jobs@example.com and password : password.
+To go to the entered-page( pagination maded via `react-router`) enter login : 'steeve.jobs@example.com' and password : 'password'

 ## Installation and Setup Instructions